 Famous for culinary dishes in the ancient town of Hoi An, perhaps Ba Boi chicken rice is a name that is no stranger to many tourists.
 Present from the 50s of the 20th century, Ba Buoi chicken rice seems to have become a name associated with the development of Hoi An.
 Unlike chicken rice in many other places, Ba Buoi chicken rice is famous for free-range chickens.
 Chicken rice is cooked with many different rations and flavors such as boiled chicken rice, shredded chicken rice, chicken heart, etc.

 A plate of Hoi An chicken rice at Ba Buoi costs VND 35,000/ person.
-The restaurant is always busy, so if you want to enjoy this dish, sometimes you have to wait until 10 minutes to have a table.
+The restaurant is always busy, so if you want to enjoy this dish, sometimes you have to wait 10 minutes to have a table.

 The address: Ba Buoi chicken rice shop: 22 Phan Chu Trinh, Hoi An.
 Ba Buoi 2 chicken rice shop: 18 Dao Duy Tu, Cam Pho, Hoi An

 2. Cao Lau – What to eat In Hoi An old town